-Vivian Poey is an artist and educator, and teaches in the Teacher of Visual Arts programs.
+Vivian Poey is an artist and educator, and director of the M.Ed. in Community Arts program.

 Professional Title: Associate Professor

 Areas of Academic Focus and Expertise: Inquiry in the visual arts; identity and assimilation; arts as a medium for connecting with communities; visual arts; photography